 There is still a great deal of controversy over calcium and vitamin D_3 requirements in reptiles and this is particularly true for iguanas.
 Recent research by Allen in the United States suggests that vitamin D_3 may not be absorbed as efficiently from the gut as previously believed; a diet containing 2000IUD3/kg failed to produce a significant increase in blood levels of vitamin D_3 (1,25-dihydroxycholecalciferol) (Burgmann, McFarlen and Thiesenhausen, 1993).
 Other authorities suggest that virtually no calcium can be absorbed from the gut unless it has first been primed with vitamin D_3 (Scott, 1992).
 From these and other findings it is obvious that there is still a great deal more to learn, indeed the role of vitamin D_3 may not simply be to facilitate calcium uptake within the gut in a constant manner.
-It is possible that calcium can be absorbed from the dietary clacium level falls then vitamin D_3 may be required to enhance its absorption.
+It is possible that calcium can be absorbed from the gut without vitamin D_3 priming as long as the diet is relatively rich in calcium.
+However, when the dietary clacium level falls then vitamin D_3 may be required to enhance its absorption.
 In summary, provide quality lighting, a quality diet and moderate vitamin/mineral supplementation (Divers, 1993).